Abbia (game)

 Abbia is an African game of chance among Cameroon's Beti people.
 The game is played using nutshells, or the carved fruit of a highly poisonous tree.
 Gambling chips made from stone are exchanged during the process.
+The nut is cracked, and the game stones are carved.
+Objects are depicted on each stone, decided by the carver, and can be of inanimate objects, living beings, or supernatural beings.

-The game was played by men who sat in a circle around a plate-shaped woven basket and placed their carved stones in the basket.

-This involves undecorated discs, sa, cut from the peel of the calabash, the outer shell.
+An experienced player mediates the game.
+The game was played by men who sat in a circle around a plate-shaped woven basket and placed their carved stones in the basket, along with other objects known as sa.
+Sa are undecorated discs cut from the peel of the calabash, the outer shell.
+The mediator throws the basket upside down and bets are placed on the positions of the objects, with various arrangements of objects turned carved side-up or down determining winners.
+The stakes are usually high, and men would lose wives or even gamble themselves into slavery.